Mukesh161/ETG-Inventory-Management-System-Assignment/README.md

 This file works as inventory data i.e what are the products available, what is the price of a product, how much quantity is available and other details.

-#Buying Product and Generating Sales File.ipynb
+#3.Buying Product and Generating Sales File.ipynb
 This file helps you buy products from the inventory.
 Concepts used are File Handling, JSON, Loops, If Else and Data structures.
 Details of product available in inventory are obtained from 'Record.json' file and this file is loaded into the program with the help of JSON module.